MultiSafepay/docs/content/api/reference/delivery-object.md

 {{< description >}}
 ## delivery (object)

-The delivery information for the shipment.
+The delivery information for shipping the order.

 Contains: